 - Funds Settlement: The funds are deposited into the recipient’s bank account.
 This completes the payment cycle, typically within a few business days.
 To simplify this, landlords can learn how to send ACH payment online.

-Why use eChecks in real estate transactions
+Why use eChecks for real estate transactions?

 eChecks offer numerous advantages for real estate transactions, making them a preferred choice for many landlords and property managers.
 Their digital nature enhances efficiency, reduces manual effort, and provides a reliable method for transferring funds.
 This is especially true for recurring payments.